hu3agency/ep0_daoTeaching/README.md

-polymathProcess is an open-source protocol for encoding self-soverign subcultures.
+polymathProcess is an open-source protocol for encoding self-sovereign subcultures.

 This will be where we lay out the LongPlay's values encoded from the figma file.
 This will be the more narrative form.
 - Song